- Location: Montana

 To qualify for sponsored plates, you must register your vehicle annually.
 A portion of each year's renewal fee gets donated to your sponsoring organization.

 You're eligible for this plate if you hold a valid, unexpired amateur radio station license and an operator's license.
-To apply you must visit your county treasurer's office and fill out an Application for Special License Plates (Form MV3H), present proof of your amateur radio status, and pay all applicable fees.
+To apply you must visit your county treasurer's office and fill out an Application for Special License Plates, present proof of your amateur radio status, and pay all applicable fees.

 To apply for a parking permit placard, you must also have a licensed doctor, chiropractor, or an advanced-care nurse jointly complete with you a Special Parking Permit or License Plates for a Physically Disabled Person application.
 You then must mail this form to: